TKV-LF/vand/README.md

 # Note
--- Note: Data for Testing
+- This SQL script (vand.sql) contains sample data intended for testing purposes
--- This SQL script (vand.sql) contains sample data intended for testing purposes -- You can access the API documentation at http://[your-domain-local]/documentation.
+- You can access the API documentation at http://[your-domain-local]/documentation.
--- If you have any questions or require assistance with running these tests, please feel free to reach out to me at [thuyngtrong@gmail.com].
+- If you have any questions or require assistance with running these tests, please feel free to reach out to me at [thuyngtrong@gmail.com].

 # Database Structure